Slip cast recycled clay, raw glazed. Varied dimensions. 2013.

 As a ceramicist, I often work in multiples to create large-scale installations, forming an alternative environment within the gallery space.

-Through my choice of process, materials and finish I aim to load my work with multiple elements that collectively communicate a concept relating to my own experience and history.
+Through my choice of process and materials, I aim to load my work with multiple elements that collectively communicate a concept relating to my own experience and history.

-Stemming from my knowledge of where Michael had travelled from, I knew at the beginning of the residency that I wanted to create work reflecting nature.
+Stemming from my knowledge of where Michael had travelled from (remote Tasmania), I knew at the beginning of the residency that I wanted to create work reflecting his isolated residence.

 This lead to a decision on making moulds of recycled timber, and slip casting them with recycled clay; from my past projects primarily using porcelain, this introduced me to a wide range of variables I haven’t worked with before.

-The mentorship I have received from Michael alongside consistent feedback from TheGRID and TRAG teams, plus community input from the ‘open studios’ and Work in Progress Exhibition have allowed for Containment to now act as a tool for inviting viewers to venture throughout several gallery spaces within TRAG.
+The mentorship I have received from Michael alongside consistent feedback from TheGRID and TRAG teams, plus community input from the ‘open studios’ and Work in Progress Exhibition have allowed for Containment to now act as a tool for inviting visitors to explore, in new ways, throughout the various spaces of TRAG.

 While being displayed as part of the Atrium Gallery, Containment is highly visible from the staircase, the mezzanine space and the collection room, aiming at opening the gallery to visitors through the act of ‘boarding it off’.